astroport-fi/astroport-core/contracts/pair_astro_xastro/README.md

 ## InstantiateMsg

-Initializes a new stableswap pair.
+Initializes a new ASTRO-xASTRO pair.

 ```json
 {